 Albyn's Rent Policy is based on the size, type and facilities available to each home.
 The policy ensures that the rent structure is easy to administer and covers the wide variations of properties that we own and manage.
 The rent charged is reviewed annually to ensure that the rents cover the required costs.
+The rent increase was consulted with tenants for the 2020/21 financial year and we will be developing our rent setting policy to improve rent affordability across our tenancies.
 This policy follows the generally accepted practice / principles of the RSL Sector.